-Modeling of mitigation measures to improve a structure's wind resistance is theoretically sound and includes the fixtures mentioned above.
+Modeling of mitigation measures to improve a building's hurricane wind resistance, the corresponding effects on vulnerability, and their associated uncertainties is theoretically sound and consistent with fundamental engineering principles.
+The effect of mitigation measures in vulnerability uncertainty is illustrated in Figure 64 through Figure 70.
 The following structures were modeled: